5 questions about powerful learning techniques

 We can only remember what we once thought.
 That is based on a quite ambitious definition of memory.
 Unfortunately, recollection is not enough.
 Instead, we need to retrieve memory when we need it and without a “trigger”.
 In order to achieve that, we need to actively be mindful about the information as and when we read, hear or observe it.
 30 seconds later, your working memory will no longer be able to process the information and it will be too late.

-You recently took 100 days off from work.
+You recently took 100 days off work.
 Why is this important to you and what are your reflections from that time?

 Do you work in learning and development?
 Here are the key take-aways: